-In a land that boasts the Amazon jungle, active volcanoes, colonial-style cities, and the coolest animals on the planet (hello Galapagos), Ecuador is winning in the size-to-incredible-sight ratio.
+In a land that boasts the Amazon jungle, active volcanoes, old-fashioned cities, and the coolest animals on the planet (hello Galapagos), Ecuador is winning in the size-to-incredible-sight ratio.

 Here are some of our tips on getting around this pocket-rocket country like a local, and getting some of the best non-touristy experiences along the way.

 What to see